gitlabhq/gitlabhq/doc/workflow/gitlab_flow.md

 If you would have squashed all the commits into one you could have just reverted this commit but as we indicated you should not rebase commits after they are pushed.
 Fortunately [reverting a merge made some time ago](http://git-scm.com/blog/2010/03/02/undoing-merges.html) can be done with git.
 This however, requires having specific merge commits for the commits your want to revert.
+If you revert a merge and you change your mind, revert the revert instead of merging again since git will not allow you to merge the code again otherwise.

-This is a good reason always to create a merge commit when you merge manually with the `--no-ff` option.
+Being able to revert a merge is a good reason always to create a merge commit when you merge manually with the `--no-ff` option.
 Git management software will always create a merge commit when you accept a merge request.

 # Do not order commits with rebase